BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !img("zcell088.png")

 Head down to the corrupted cave area.
-Magma Drift here and follow the path to a *Poison Barb*.
-Back on land, continue following the path to the southeast and you'll find another spot to Magma Drift on the right.
-Hidden along it is another *Poison Barb*.
-Follow the path and use Spice Powder to catch **Aevian Paras**!
+Take the first Magma Drift path to reach the *Corrupted Cave Field Readout*!
+Backtrack to the land and go southeast.Magma Drift here and follow the path to a hidden *Poison Barb* and eventually **Aevian Paras**!

 Now that we have Madelis' key, enter the ladder up and right from the Sheridan Arena entrance to reach the V.G.C.R.
 Use the key on the right and enter this room.